StevanCakic/js-hard-parts/README.md

 3. Async contains set of completed tasks from http://csbin.io/async

-Note: For practise first try to complete challegnes from the above links by yourself, don't look immediately solutions
+Note: For practise first try to complete challenges from the above links by yourself, don't look immediately solutions